CRM ONLINE SEMINAR

 Dissemination of research: ensuring access to Caribbean methodologies and research

 The organisers acknowledge that some research projects, ideas and developments may cover more than one of these areas.
 If this applies to your work, please state which stream you would prefer to join, and any other stream(s) you would be willing to join.
-The conference organisers welcome papers and presentations on research methodologies and methods within and across all areas and disciplines though the focus is primarily on the social sciences.
+The conference organisers welcome discussion proposals on research methodologies and methods within and across all areas and disciplines though the focus is primarily on the social sciences.

-We are taking a broad approach to the terms 'papers' and 'presentations', and these can be reported on in any way appropriate to the theme of the conference and the presenters’ work including reports, works-in-progress, workshops, poster sessions, individual papers, and pre-formed panels.
-Presentations that combine different research methods are particularly welcome.
-We are open to imaginative and interesting ideas that fit within the scope of this call for papers.
+Proposals that combine different research methods are particularly welcome.
+We are open to imaginative and interesting ideas that fit within the scope of this call for discussion papers.

-Abstracts of no more than 300 words will be accepted, through the submission form available on the CRM website.
+Proposals of no more than 125 words are to be submitted through the submission form available on the CRM website.
 Although a description of the methodology is optional, its empirical applications and the potential methodological advancements that demonstrate its usefulness in research and practice should be emphasised, as should the method’s limitations.
-You will be asked to include a short (80 word) biography, email address, and phone number.
-Presentation content will need to be sufficient for a 25minute session which typically involves a 20-minute presentation followed by 5-minutes for questions.
+You will be asked to include a short (40 words) biography, email address, and phone number.
+Each presenter will have five minutes to discuss their proposal.
+There will be four presentations in each stream.
+A ten-minute discussion will take place at the completion of the four presentations.

-Please observe the word limit.
-Abstracts that exceed this limit may be returned for revision.
+*Please observe the word limit.
+Discussion proposals that exceed this limit may be returned for revision.

 All queries to Camille Nakhid (email@example.com).